Kenilworth Castle Review

 Unfortunately for today’s visitors, Kenilworth Castle was purposefully destroyed in 1649 by Parliament to avoid having it used as a military fortress.
 Since then, it has been a tourist attraction open to the public.
 English Heritage took over management in 1984 and worked hard to restore the castle to its former look and feel.
 English Heritage is one of the main two preservation societies protecting England’s history (the other being National Trust), and you can always count on the people at an English Heritage site being genuinely interested in the place they’re working at.

 I visited Kenilworth Castle in late September, and it turned out to be a fun few hours exploring the nooks and crannies.
 I would highly recommend it if you are out near Stratford-upon-Avon or looking for other things to do in Warwickshire.

 Kenilworth Castle is the perfect ‘nice weather’ day out, as you can sit and picnic on the grassy hillside or wander through the ruins while basking in the sunshine.
 There are a few benches set up to enjoy the scenery, along with plaques explaining the history of the grounds.
 You don’t feel rushed or like you need to zip around and see everything like you do in a larger, more comprehensive castle.

 Entrance to Kenilworth Castle is through English Heritage’s website, so you also get in free if you are a member.
-The castle every day in the summer and on most weekends in the winter.
+There are also discounts for students and children, as well as a family rate.
+You can purchase a booklet from the entrance shop that is helpful to carry around with you.
+Also in this gift shop is English Heritage memorabilia, so you’ll find things like children’s knight costume, English Heritage biscuits, books on this period in history, and more.
+The castle is open every day in the summer and on most weekends in the winter.